Adjuvo/senseglove_ros_ws/USAGE.md

 rosservice call /senseglove_finger_distance_right/Calibrate right
 ```

 Upon launching either service, a GUI will appear to guide you through the calibration process.
-Once completed, the resulting parameters will be stored in the calibration folder located at the [calibration folder](src/senseglove/senseglove_shared_resources_msgs/calibration/).
+Once completed, the resulting parameters will be stored in the [calibration folder](senseglove/senseglove_shared_resources/calibration/)

 ## Haptics: ##
 The force-feedback system is implemented using ros_control, and each SenseGlove product has its joints and controllers defined in a separate configuration file.
-These configuration files can be found in the [config folder](/senseglove_ros/senseglove/senseglove_control/senseglove_hardware_interface/config/).
+These configuration files can be found in the [config folder](/senseglove/senseglove_control/senseglove_hardware_interface/config/).

-Refer to the python scripts for haptic implementation in the [senseglove_haptics folder](/senseglove_ros/senseglove/senseglove_interaction/src/senseglove_interaction/haptics/).
+Refer to the python scripts for haptic implementation in the [senseglove_haptics folder](/senseglove/senseglove_interaction/src/senseglove_interaction/haptics/).

 `⚠️ NOVA 2`: The vibration feedback is disabled for the Index,  Thumb and the palm locations because of a packet overloading issue.
-A custom_waveform service will be implemented instead of employing ros-control.
+A custom_waveform service will be implemented instead of employing ros-control in future.